Strawbery Fields: Why Does Covenant-72B Look Broken?

 The pattern that followed the Wright Flyer is the same pattern that followed GPT's struggle with strawberry: the distance between embarrassing and extraordinary, closed in a fraction of the time anyone expected.

-Covenant-72b was trained across the open internet, by a permissionless network of participants coordinating through economic incentive on the Bittensor blockchain.
+Here is what Covenant-72b proved.
+Seventy unique peers participated over the course of the training run on the Bittensor blockchain, joining and leaving freely, their contributions scored and aggregated by the Gauntlet incentive mechanism.
 No central authority decided who could contribute.
-Seventy unique peers participated over the course of the training run, joining and leaving freely, their contributions scored and aggregated by the Gauntlet incentive mechanism.
 The model achieved a 94.5% compute utilization rate, with only 70 seconds of communication idle time per training round, compared to 8.3 minutes for INTELLECT-1's DiLoCo-style approach.
+On standard zero-shot benchmarks, it is broadly competitive with centralized baselines trained at similar scale — LLM360 K2 and LLaMA-2-70B — and outperforms every other decentralized training effort.
+After supervised fine-tuning, Covenant-72B-Chat achieves the highest IFEval and MATH scores among all compared models in its class.

 The path from that point forward has already been measured.
 Epoch AI, an independent research organization that tracks compute trends across the AI industry, published a quantitative analysis of decentralized training scaling in December 2025.
 They named Covenant AI's Templar network specifically as the largest active decentralized training effort.